-Organisation Remit LGPS Central Limited The Fund is a 1/8 th owner of LGPS Central.
-Climate change is one of LGPS Central's stewardship themes, with quarterly progress reporting available on the website.
-The Responsible Investment Team at LGPS Central engages companies on The Fund's behalf, including via the Climate Action 100+ initiative.
-Federated Fermes EOS at Federated Hermes is engaged by LGPS Central to expand the scope of the engagement programme, especially to reach non-UK companies.
-In 2019, EOS conducted engagements on 238 climate change issues across its company universe.

-SPF is a long-standing member of the Local Authority Pension Fund Forum (LAPFF).
-LAPFF conducts engagements with companies on behalf of local authority pension funds.
+Organisation Remit LGPS Central Limited The Fund is a 1/8 th owner of LGPSC Climate change is one of LGPSC's stewardship themes, with quarterly progress reporting available on the website.
+The Responsible Investment Team at LGPSC engages with companies on the Fund's behalf, including via the Climate Action 100+ initiative.
+Federated F EOS at Federated Hermes is appointed by LGPSC to expand the scope of the engagement programme, especially to reach non-UK companies.
+Local Authority Pension Fund Forum The Fund is a long-standing member of the Local Authority Pension Fund Forum (LAPFF).
+LAPFF conducts engagements with companies on behalf of 80+ local authority pension funds.